BuraChuhadar/tutankhamungamesite/_posts/2025-11-23-huntermansockets.md

 ---
 title: "Sockets Over Firewatchman: Bringing Hunter Animations to Life"
-excerpt: "Why we retired Firewatchman's prefab animations in favor of a socket-driven pipeline for HunterMan, and what it unlocks for combat readability."
+excerpt: "Why we chose a socket-driven pipeline for HunterMan over Firewatchman's prefab approach, and what it unlocks for combat readability."
 coverImage: "/assets/blog/images/2025-11-23-hunterman-sockets.png"
 date: "2025-11-23T00:00:00.000Z"
 author: